espocrm/documentation/docs/development/di.md

 There are two types of classes that can be created by *injectableFactory*:

-* those that does not implement *Injectable* interface
+* those that do not implement *Injectable* interface
 * those that implement *Injectable* interface

-If class doesn't implement *Injectable* interface, then class constructor parameter names will be used to detect dependency.
+If a class doesn't implement *Injectable* interface, then class constructor parameter names will be used to detect dependencies.

 For example, if the parameter name is `$entityManager`, then *entityMaanger* container service will be passed.